-There are 1,367 elected and appointed officials in the Judicial Branch.
-Elected positions (531) are those offices for which the voters directly elect a representative and include Judges, District Attorneys, and Clerks of Court.
+There were 1,371 elected and appointed officials in the Judicial Branch in 2016.
+Elected positions (529) are those offices for which the voters directly elect a representative and include Judges, District Attorneys, and Clerks of Court.
 In the event an incumbent does not finish his/her term of office, the general statutes provide a designated authority to fill the vacancy by appointment of a person to complete the remainder of the term.
 In this analysis, such positions are still counted as elected positions.

-Appointed officials (836) are those appointed by the Governor, a Commission, or court official and include Public Defenders, emergency and special judges, magistrates, and certain high-level administrative positions in the appellate courts and the Administrative Office of the Courts.
+Appointed officials (842) are those appointed by the Governor, a Commission, or court official and include Public Defenders, emergency and special judges, magistrates, and certain high-level administrative positions in the appellate courts and the Administrative Office of the Courts.
 Although EEO policies do not apply to the election or appointment of these office-holders, a demographic analysis of this group provides interesting insights.